The Black Diamond, Copenhagen

 4. Toilets

-Unfortunately, we do not have parking facilities for guests.
+Unfortunately, we do not have parking facilities for our users.

 We refer to the public parking spaces at: